Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

     Object Model (DOM) is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
-    It is shown in the paper, how the rendrering process of DOM content makes timing attacks possible: CSS filters allow styling of HTML components, CSS Custom filters (a.k.a shaders) have access to the rendering content, which can hold sensitive information, so an
+    It is shown in the paper, how the rendering process of DOM content makes timing attacks possible: CSS filters allow styling of HTML components, CSS Custom filters (a.k.a shaders) have access to the rendering content, which can hold sensitive information, so an